zsparal/api-documentation/source/connect/splitting-payments.rst

 Splitting payments with Mollie Connect
 ======================================

+.. note:: Split Payments are not enabled by default.
+To enable them for your organization, please reach out to
+          your Partner manager.

 .. warning:: The split payments feature is not available for third-party payments methods (gift cards, Paypal, etc.) or
              captures (Klarna Pay now, Klarna Pay later, Klarna Slice it, etc.)